packadal/boiteselectriques-server/doc/INTERACTION.rst

 To communicate, client and server use the OSC protocol.

 By default, the server uses the IP address ``192.170.0.1``, with the port ``9988`` to send messages and ``9989`` to receive them.
+These values can be changed in the configuration file.

 Protocol
 --------